 - 1. Application: Application is required and is available on the CHP website. - 2.
-Application Fee: A non-refundable application fee of \$40.00 is required and must accompany the application. - 3.
-Documentation of Observation Hours: Documentation of 60 hours of observation of a physical therapist.
+Application Fee: A non-refundable application fee of \$40.00 is required and must accompany the application.

+- 3. Documentation of Observation Hours: Documentation of 60 hours of observation of a physical therapist.
 The documentation form can be found on the CHP website. - 4.
-Reference Letters: Two letters of reference sent directly from the referee to the CHP, using the reference form found on the CHP website. - 5.
+Reference Letters: Two reference letters are required.
+Applicants will be required to enter the reference name and email address on the online application.
+The information will automatically generate an email to the references with instructions for completing and submitting the reference form. - 5.
 Photograph: A recent 2 1⁄2 by 3 1⁄2 in. color photograph - 6.
-GRE Scores: Use Institution Code: 6901 to have scores sent directly to the CHP. - 7.
+GRE Scores: Use Institution Code: 6146 to have scores sent directly to the CHP. - 7.
 Official Transcripts: A bachelor's degree completed by June 1 of the year of admission along with specific prerequisite coursework and a minimum cumulative and prerequisite GPA of 3.0 (on a 4.0 scale) is required for consideration for admission.
 Arrange for each of your previous institutions to forward an official transcript directly to the CHP.
 All pre-requisite coursework needs to be completed and submitted by Dec 31 of the year prior to admission. - 8.
-Personal Statement: A personal written statement addressing the applicant's professional goals (one page, typed, double spaced).

-- 9. Interview: Qualified applicants will be invited for an oncampus interview beginning in February. - 10.
+Personal Statement: A personal written statement addressing the applicant's professional goals (one page, typed, double spaced) is to be submitted by uploading it to the "Upload Documents" section of the online application. - 9.
+Interview: Qualified applicants will be invited for an on-campus interview beginning in February. - 10.
 TOEFL scores as applicable: See International Applicants in the Admissions/Academic Information section of this catalog.